-The reception halls you look at may be able to seat X amount of people, but then how much room does that leave for the dance floor and other accommodations?
+The reception halls you look at may seat X number of people, but then how much room does that leave for the dance floor and other accommodations?

-If you’re having the reception at the same location as the wedding ceremony, can you set up the seating to allow for a comfortable arrangement for your guests during the ceremony?
+If you have the reception at the same location as the wedding ceremony, can you set up the seating to allow for a comfortable arrangement for your guests during the ceremony?

 2. Indoor climate control vs. outdoor seasonal weather.

-You don’t want your guests being too warm or too chilly or they’ll start getting uncomfortable.
+You don’t want your guests to be too warm or too chilly, or they’ll start getting uncomfortable.
 So ask about their heating and/or air conditioning and make sure it’s in proper order.

 If you’re planning an outdoor wedding reception, keep the weather in mind and make sure to have an alternative, backup plan if Mother Nature decides not to cooperate.
-Your DJ is not going to want to set up expensive equipment if there’s a possibility of a rain, lightning or wind storm.
+Your DJ will not want to set up expensive equipment if there’s a possibility of rain, lightning, or wind storm.

 3. Location of the hall from the actual wedding ceremony.

-This is something that all couples should take into consideration when they’re looking for the ideal place to get married and to have their reception.
+This is something that all couples should consider when they’re looking for the ideal place to get married and have their reception.

 It may be tradition, but with so many other traditions being set aside for the modern wedding, this might be a good thing to reconsider too.

-Also keep your guests in mind when traveling from the ceremony to the reception venue.
-You could have the minister or wedding officiate announce where the reception will be or have the address and directions printed in your wedding programs.
+Also, keep your guests in mind when traveling from the ceremony to the reception venue.
+You could have the minister or wedding officiate announce the reception or have the address and directions printed in your wedding programs.

-Since a lot of people have GPS today, they can just plug the address into their GPS.
-Groups of people can follow each other from the ceremony to the reception too, which keeps anyone from getting lost.
+Since a lot of people have GPS today, they can plug the address into their GPS.
+Groups of people can follow each other from the ceremony to the reception, which keeps anyone from getting lost.